IB Business Private & Public Companies Disclosed

 Like, imagine getting your morning coffee and knowing that purchase is literally helping someone get off the streets and into stable employment.
 That's Change Please for you - they're out here proving you can make money and make a difference.

-Other legends in the UK social enterprise sector include:
+Other legendary names in the UK social enterprise sector include:

 Social Enterprises Can Be Private Sector Too